ItamarAriel/FakeNukeCMD/README.md

-# FakeNukeCMD
+#FakeNukeCMD

-A CMD Script that fakes a nuclear launch
+A CMD Script that fakes a nuclear launch TODO stop invalid input spam